omarkhan/coffeedoc/README.md

 Generated documentation is saved to the `docs/` folder under the current directory.
 If you wish to document several modules, make sure you generate all the docs with a single command -- this ensures that they will all appear in the `index.html` file.

+### Testing ###

+Running the tests require that you have jasmine-node installed.
+If you've pull the source and installed the package using `npm link`, this will have been downloaded for you.
+The execute the tests, run the following in the `coffeedoc/` folder:

+    jasmine-node --coffee test/

 ### How it works ###

 CoffeeDoc uses the CoffeeScript parser to generate a parse tree for the given source files.
 It then extracts the relevant information from the parse tree: class and function names, class member functions, function argument lists and docstrings.